-1. WTA tracks No-show violations by calendar month and calendar year.
-At the beginning of a new calendar year, No-Show violation tracking starts with a "clean slate" for all riders.
-Violations from previous years do not affect riders' No-Show records in the new year.
+1. WTA tracks No-shows by calendar month and calendar year.
+At the beginning of a new calendar year, tracking starts with a "clean slate" for all riders.

-- 2. WTA calculates violations by comparing the number of No-Shows to the number of actual trips riders receive each calendar month.
-Riders who travel less are charged with violations for fewer No-Shows than riders who travel more.
-Here's how it works: - Riders who receive 0-19 trips in a month will be charged with a violation when three or more valid No-Shows are recorded during the month. - Riders who receive 20-39 trips in a month will be charged with a violation when four or more valid No-Shows are recorded during the month. - Riders who receive 40 or more trips in a month will be charged with a violation when five or more valid No-Shows are recorded during the month.
+- 2. WTA compares the number of No-Shows to the number of actual trips riders receive each calendar month.
+Here's how it works: - Riders who receive 0-19 trips in a month will be suspended when three or more valid No-Shows are recorded during the month. - Riders who receive 20-39 trips in a month will be suspended when four or more valid No-Shows are recorded during the month. - Riders who receive 40 or more trips in a month will be suspended when five or more valid No-Shows are recorded during the month.